What Happens on a Cruise, Stays on the Cruise - Part 1

 She picked up the inimitably crispy strip of streaky bacon, so smothered in maple syrup that it now cascades off the bacon as she plumps it into her mouth.

-'They certainly know how to do bacon here' Lemara thought as she looked out the window from the table in the restaurant.
-It was approaching 10:30 in the morning, and the hotel's guests seem to have all set their alarm clocks for the same wake-up time.
+'They certainly know how to do bacon here' Lemara thought as she looked out the window from her table in the restaurant.
+It was approaching 10:30 in the morning, and the hotel's guests all seem to have set their alarm clocks for the same wake-up time.
 As they all turned up that minute for breakfast like only London's buses can.
 The restaurant was now charged with that excitable American accent.

 At one table, a young lady was enamoured with her girlfriends' matching glittery sandals.
 And when she too was gifted the same sparkly pair, the entire restaurant almost became hearing impaired.
 'She's a pizazzy one!'
 Lemara surmised.

 Lemara herself had only made it to breakfast some five minutes earlier and was like a 'dog with two tails' to find a vacant window seat.
 The restaurant, on the second floor of the hotel, overlooked the runway at Fort Lauderdale International airport.
 Coffee, bacon, bright sunshine and a bit of plane spotting.
 It was a little halcyon moment after a gunshot decision saw her booking a last-minute cruise and flight just over twenty-four hours prior.
-A storm perusing the northeastern coast of the Caribbean towards Florida in a fit of ill-temper, caused their plane to divert to Philadelphia where they spent the night, in the airport.
+A storm perusing the northeastern coast of the Caribbean towards Florida in a fit of ill-temper, caused their plane to divert to Philadelphia where they spent most of the night, in the airport.

 A waitress now made her way around the tables announcing breakfast will be closing shortly and enquired if there was anything she needed.